MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/create-manage.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Power Pages provides you with a list of templates to choose from to quickly build your site and then customize and design it in accordance with your requirements, by using the new Power Pages design studio.
-You can choose a default template to build your site or choose scenario-based templates to accelerate creating your site.
+Power Pages provides a list of templates to choose from to quickly build your site.
+Customize and design your site using the new Power Pages design studio.
+Choose a default template to build your site or use scenario-based templates to accelerate creating your site.

 > [!TIP]
 > We've created a series of tutorials and videos for you to learn to use Power Pages, where you start with a simple site and progressively add components and features as your business requires.
 For more information, go to [Power Pages tutorials](tutorial-overview.md).